Your MOPS Team Is Losing a Full Work Week Every Month, and Nobody Talks About It

 Here’s what the workflow looks like:

 1. MOPS configures rules once.
-Transformation logic (how to normalize country values, standardize phone formats, handle date fields, filter personal emails) is set up in Lead Factory and saved as templates by source.
+Transformation logic (how to normalize country values, standardize phone formats, handle date fields, filter personal emails) is set up in Lead Factory and saved as templates.
 This happens once per channel, not once per upload.

 2. Field marketers upload a file.
 That’s it.
 They pick the event source, upload the CSV or Excel file, and Lead Factory takes over.
-AI-powered fuzzy column matching automatically maps vendor field names to your standard schema, even when they vary between sources.
+Fuzzy column matching automatically maps vendor field names to your standard schema, even when they vary between sources.
 No manual field mapping per upload.

 3. Transformations run automatically.
 Country values get normalized to a single canonical form.
 Phone numbers are standardized globally.
 Whitespace is trimmed.
 Special characters are handled.
 Test and demo records are flagged and removed.
 Duplicates are detected.
 All of it runs before a single lead touches governance.

-4. ZoomInfo enrichment fills the gaps.
-For leads with missing job titles, phone numbers, or firmographic data, Lead Factory fills them using ZoomInfo.
+4. Enrichment tools fill the gaps.
+For leads with missing job titles, phone numbers, or firmographic data, Lead Factory fills them using enrichment tools.
 It runs after transformation on clean data, which means higher match rates.

-5. Marketers review every change before leads go live.
+5. Marketers have the option to review changes before leads are passed down the funnel.
 The review table shows every transformation with before-and-after values.
 Marketers can filter by status, edit individual cells, or iterate on rules before sending downstream.

 6. Governed leads route to MAP/CRM automatically.
-Cleaned leads pass through Integrate’s governance engine (email validation, domain checks, ICP filtering, deduplication) and route directly to the right Marketo program or Salesforce campaign.
+Cleaned leads pass through Integrate’s governance engine (email validation, domain checks, ICP filtering, and deduplication) and are routed directly to the MAP/CRM.
 No re-mapping.
 No reconfiguration.
 Your existing outbound integrations work exactly as they do today.

 The less visible result is just as important: the marketer running the process gets their time back.
 Instead of spending days buried in spreadsheet cleanup under pressure from sales, they can focus on event recap, reporting, and the follow-up work that actually drives pipeline.